Gifts for Minimalists. Sounds kind of like an oxymoron. I mean minimalists don’t want more stuff, right??

 11. Travel accessories

 Figuring out what to buy for a minimalist who loves to travel is simple.
-These beautiful passport holders from Passport Amigo are super practical.
+The beautiful passport holders pictured above from Passport Amigo are super practical and look great.
 Check them out here.

 Fresh-cut flowers are meant to be enjoyed and then discarded – preferably into compost.
 The perfect gift for a minimalist.